papspapi/Comprehensive-Mental-Wellness-Platform/CODE_OF_CONDUCT.md

 - Using mental health terms as insults or casual expressions
 - Pressuring individuals to share personal mental health information

-**Hacktoberfest Specific:**

-- Submitting spam or low-quality pull requests for personal gain
-- Creating fake issues or contributions
-- Harassing maintainers for quick reviews or merges
-- Gaming the system to earn rewards dishonestly

 ## 💙 Our Mission & Values

 MInd_Care is dedicated to building a supportive, inclusive community focused on improving mental health accessibility.
 As a mental health platform, we hold ourselves to the highest standards of empathy, respect, and understanding.